 Auburn High School currently has agreements with Auburn University, Southern Union State Community College and The University of Alabama to provide dual credit options for students.
-Dual credit allows students to apply their college level work to both their highschool curriculum and their college curriculum, earning credits at both institutions.
-Dual enrollment refers to students taking college courses while still enrolled in high school, butonly earning college credit for the course.
-Students may take any of the courses listed belowto earn dual credit.
-AHS is excited to offer these opportunities to our 11th and 12th gradestudents.
-You will find the list of courses and the steps for enrollment for each program below.
+Dual credit allows students to apply their college level work to both their high school curriculum and their college curriculum, earning credits at both institutions.
+Dual enrollment refers to students taking college courses while still enrolled in high school, only earning college credit for the course.
+Students may take any course offered to earn dual credit.
+AHS is excited to offer these opportunities to our 11th and 12th grade students.
 Each institution has their own admissions process.
 Parents and students should communicate directly with each institution to ensure that they have completed the steps involved for admission.
 It is important to note that dual credit coursework requires students to complete registration at BOTH the high school and the college.
 AHS will provide all three institutions with a counselor letter of support and a high school transcript upon request.
 It is the responsibility of the student and parent to secure admission to the program of their choice.
 Simply requesting the course at AHS does not guarantee acceptance into the dual credit program.
 Please review each of the programs to determine what works best for your student.
+It is the student's responsibility to ensure they have transportation to leave AHS during the scheduled dual enrollment/credit class periods.